 ~ Daughter Lillie Brue (Martin) Yerkey ~

-She married Edward Eldon Yerkey (1886-1954) on Aug.
-12, 1909 in Harrison County.
+On Aug.
+12, 1909, in nuptials held in Clarksburg, Harrison County, she was united in matrimony with Edward Eldon Yerkey (Aug.
+27, 1886-1954).
 He was the son of Darius A. and Mary Eveline (Richards) Yerkey of Good Hope, Harrison County.

-They had at least four children -- Martin Edward Yerkey Sr., Mary E. Kelley, Harry K. Yerkey and Aljon Yerkey.
+They bore at least four children together -- Martin Edward Yerkey Sr., Mary E. Kelley, Harry Kendall Yerkey and Aljon Yerkey.

-In 1930, the Yerkeys made their home in Weston, Lewis County, WV, with Edward working as a conductor on the Baltimore and Ohio Railroad (the "steam" railroad), a position he maintained for the rest of his life.
-By 1944, they had moved to 395 Broaddus Avenue in Clarksburg, Harrison County.
-He was a member of the Brotherhood of Railroad Trainmen, and belonged to the Methodist Church.
+In 1930, the Yerkeys made their home in Weston, Lewis County, WV, with Edward continuing to work as a conductor on the Baltimore and Ohio Railroad (the "steam" railroad), a position he maintained for the rest of his life.
+By 1944, they had moved to 395 Broaddus Avenue in Clarksburg.
+He was a member of the Brotherhood of Railroad Trainmen and belonged to the Methodist Church.